 38.01.
 HOMER MARINE REPAIR FACILITY - Facility can be utilized by vessels after approval by the Harbormaster.
 A User Agreement is required along with a Work Plan, proof of insurance and proof of ownership.
 The season for use of the Homer Marine Repair Facility is from September to May.
-Permission for use in June, July or August may be granted by the Harbormaster under special circumstances.
 Complete information can be found in the City of Homer Marine Repair Facility Policies and Best Management Practices document.